 Male catkins in an internet photos from Silvano Ravido in Italy.

 I have yet to see a male flower!

 These female catkins are on one of my plants.
 Like many other Salix on my property it flowered freely in 2017 for the first time.
 I have no explanation unless it was the drought in 2016.
 Mid-May.

-I spied this caterpillar as I was photographing the flowers at left.
-It wasn't eating my plant so I left it alone.
-We will a free bundle of this willow to the order of the first person who identifies this caterpillar correctly!
+I spied this caterpillar while photographing the flowers at left.
+It wasn't eating my plant so I let it be.
 Early September.

 The bushes to the right of this children's playhouse are old specimens of the Rosemary Willow on a tiny island.
 But not as old as the 300 year-old weeping willows behind them at left.

 This scene is at Grand Pre in Nova Scotia in August 2016.
 A historical site well worth the visit.